Cars · Resale guide

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type (Electric), and insurance status.
-Ensure the RC is clean and matches the seller’s ID.
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type (Electric), and insurance status.
+Ensure the vehicle has no pending challans.

-5. Check All Four Tyres — Inspect the tread depth and look for uneven wear, which can indicate alignment issues, suspension problems, or past accident damage.
+- Check all four tyres — Look for uneven wear, which indicates alignment issues or potential accident damage.
 Also, check the tyre date codes.

 Insider Checks

-THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a 4-digit number enclosed in an oval (e.g., “2523” means week 25 of 2023).
-If the car is from 2020, but the tyres are from 2019, they could be very old stock.
-If all four tyres have wildly different date codes, it suggests multiple replacements, possibly due to punctures or uneven wear from high usage, not a single set replacement.
+THE TYRE DATE CODE CHECK Look at the sidewall of each tyre for a 4-digit number enclosed in an oval (e.g., “2523” means week 25 of 2023).
+If the car is from 2023 but the tyres are from 2019, it suggests either very old stock tyres or that the car is older than claimed.
+If all four tyres have different date codes, it means they’ve been replaced at different times, often indicating high usage or multiple punctures.
+A full set of new EV-specific tyres costs ₹30,000-₹45,000.

 Common Scams to Watch For (India 2026)